We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Don’t attempt to cut or shave away your corns as this can lead to a potentially dangerous infection of the surrounding tissues.
 Cutting or shaving corns should only be done by a doctor.

 If you have a very painful corn or if you have diabetes, fragile skin, or peripheral arterial disease, you should consult a doctor before pursuing home treatment.
+You can connect to a dermatologist in your area using the Healthline FindCare tool.
 Seek medical attention if your corn shows signs of infection with symptoms including: